-Prayer for St Helens had teamed up with Church in the Square and St Helens Church Leaders to create United2020 and presented a week long programme of online content created by St Helens Church Leaders across the denominations to engage, inspire and transform lives.
+Prayer for St Helens teamed up with Church in the Square and St Helens Church Leaders to create United2020, a week long programme of online content created by St Helens Church Leaders across the denominations to engage, inspire and transform lives.

 People joined each day from 25 - 31 May 2020, and prayers culminating in a United Online Service on Sunday 31 May 2020 all churches engaged with it - just as they would have done in St Helens Church Square at Pentecost!

-The programme was accessable in a variety of ways - online at churchinthesquare.co.uk or via Facebook and Instagram.
+The programme was accessible in a variety of ways - online at churchinthesquare.co.uk or via Facebook and Instagram.